About Psychodynamics

 Similar to the classic “patient on the couch” psychoanalysis, psychodynamics is based on the premise that mental well-being is influenced by unconscious conflicts, significant childhood experiences and painful feelings that are hidden behind a variety of defense mechanisms, which affect the individual’s development and ability to adapt to new situations and relationships.
 However, in dynamic therapy, therapists and patients work in partnership face-to-face — exploring together the broad spectrum of the patient’s life; not just his or her innermost thoughts and dreams.

 In regularly scheduled sessions, the therapist pays close attention to critical events in the patient’s life, including relationship patterns, sense of self worth and purpose in life.
-The therapist listens carefully to the patient, clarifying, interpreting and pointing out associations and
+The therapist listens carefully to the patient, clarifying, interpreting and pointing out associations and patterns that might not be obvious.

 Mind-Body Connection